sameerz/HelloWorldPython/docs/testing.md

-One set is based off of the mortgage dataset you can download [here](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html) and are in the `ai.rapids.sparkexamples.mortgage` package.
+One set is based off of the mortgage dataset you can download [here](http://www.fanniemae.com/portal/funding-the-market/data/loan-performance-data.html) and are in the `com.nvidia.spark.rapids.tests.mortgage` package.

 The other is based off of TPCH.
 You can use the TPCH `dbgen` tool to generate data for them.
-They are in the `ai.rapids.sparkexamples.tpch` package. `dbgen` has various options, one way to generate the data.
+They are in the `com.nvidia.spark.rapids.tests.tpch` package. `dbgen` has various options, one way to generate the data.
 Please refer to the documentation that comes with dbgen on how to use it, but we typically run with the default options and only increase the scale factor dependig on the test.
 ```shell
 dbgen -b dists.dss -s 10
 ```

-You can include the test jar `rapids-4-spark-integration-tests_2.12-0.1-SNAPSHOT.jar` with the Spark --jars option to get the TPCH tests.
+You can include the test jar `rapids-4-spark-integration-tests_2.12-0.2.0-SNAPSHOT.jar` with the Spark --jars option to get the TPCH tests.
 To setup for the queries you can run `TpchLikeSpark.setupAllCSV` for CSV formatted data or `TpchLikeSpark.setupAllParquet` for parquet formatted data.
 Both of those take the Spark session, and a path to the dbgen